Best Succulents To Put In Terrarium

 Let’s dive in!

-- Echeveria: This low-growing Central American succulent has rosette flower-shaped leaves.
+- Echeveria: This low-growing Central American succulent has flower-shaped rosette-styled leaves.
 They aren’t bothered by confined spaces.
 There are numerous varieties, including the renowned purple-leaved “Neon Breakers,” as well as variegated specimens.
 Late in the season, Echeverias grow flowers on stalks.

 - Sedum: This diverse family is known as “Stonecrop” because it is tough and forgiving of poor soil.
 They thrive in full sun but may take partial shade.
 It’s an easy-to-grow plant for beginners.
 The Burro’s Tail is a popular variation.